github4bme/endotrachealtubemodel/README.md

     ![Export annotation 2](images/export_annotation_2.png)

-9. Extract the contents of the zip and place it in this repo in the folder: `datasets_exported_from_cvat/` along with the source video file.
+9. Extract the contents of the zip and place it in this repo in the folder: datasets_exported_from_cvat/ along with the source video file.
 There is a paywall to export the images along with the labels from CVAT so we need to extract them from the video.

     ![Export annotation 3](images/export_annotation_3.png)

-10. Run `convert_format_and_train_test_split.py` with the correct dataset name.
+10. Run convert_format_and_train_test_split.py with the correct dataset name.
 After running this, the dataset should be ready to further train a previous model version.

     ![Convert format](images/convert_format.png)

-### Training and Testing History

-##### Training History
-- `model_versions.csv` is automatically updated with the newly trained models after running `train.py`.
-This contains the model version name, the previous model trained on, the additional dataset trained on, timestamp, and file path.

-##### Testing History
- - `test_history.csv` is automatically updated with the history of tests after running `test.py`.
-This contains the the results directory, model version tested, dataset tested on, timestamp, and file path.